2009 Mercedes-Benz GL-Class

-The GL550 can accelerate from 0 to 60 miles per hour in six seconds or less.
-Its 382-hp V8 with four valves per cylinder, is part of a new family of V8 engines from Mercedes-Benz, all designed with a broad torque spectrum for hauling around 2.5 to 3.5 tons of truck.
+Factory estimates say the GL550 can accelerate from 0 to 60 mph in 6.4 seconds.
+Its 382-hp V8, with four valves per cylinder, is part of a new family of V8 engines from Mercedes-Benz, all designed with a broad torque spectrum for hauling around 2.5 to 3.5 tons of truck.

 The GL450 is more than adequate with its 335-hp V8 if towing or speed contests aren't on your agenda.
 Apart from the 21-inch wheels and more aggressive bodywork, a GL450 can be optioned to match a GL550 in features.
-Indeed, for poor road areas, severe winter climes that frequently require snow chains, or those inclined to use the low-range gear in the Off-Road package, the GL450 is the better choice.
+Indeed, for poor road areas, severe winter climes that frequently require snow chains, or those inclined to use the low-range gear in the Off-Road package, the GL450, with its standard 19-inch wheels, is the better choice.

-The seven-speed automatic transmission helps keep the GL-Class engines operating in the sweet part of a power band.
+A seven-speed automatic transmission helps keep all the GL-Class engines operating in the sweet part of a power band.

-Airmatic is an air suspension system that uses air bladders instead of coil springs to adjust ride height by as much as three inches as well as ride firmness and body control parameters, so the driver can select from comfort and more aggressively sporty settings.
+Airmatic is an air suspension system that uses air bladders instead of coil springs to adjust ride height by as much as three inches, as well as ride firmness and body control parameters, so the driver can select from comfort and more aggressively sporty settings.
 The system automatically lowers the vehicle to enhance handling and aerodynamic efficiency at speeds of 77 mph or higher.
-Adaptive Damping II, which provides electronic control and driver-selection of shock settings for the best combination of ride comfort and handling response, is standard on the 550, optional on the 450, and not available on the 320.
+Adaptive Damping II, which provides electronic control and driver-selection of shock settings for the best combination of ride comfort and handling response, is standard on the 550, optional on the 450 and 320.

 The full-size Mercedes-Benz GL-Class SUVs are larger than the mid-size M-Class.
 The GL provides more car-like dynamics than the traditional, full-size, body-on-frame SUVs from other automakers, yet can tow big trailers.